hmcts/cnp-acr-docker-importer/README.md

 To add a new image, open a new PR and add the required setup in the azure-pipelines.yml file.

+A nightly build will run to ensure the image stays up to date.

 # Example:

 We want to add "alpine:3" to our repository.